Staying Healthy While You Travel

 All kids get the measles, mumps and rubella (MMR) vaccine at 12–15 months of age.
 But any who will travel outside the United States before that should get the vaccine as early as 6 months of age.

 Also, kids of any age can get malaria.
 So if you're traveling to a country with a malaria risk, talk to your doctor about antimalarial drugs.
 The doctor will decide the best preventative medication based on your destination and your child's health status.

 Ask your doctor or visit the CDC's website for a list of recommended or required vaccinations.
 Take your child's immunization records with you if you're traveling internationally.
 The CDC also has information about travel notices when there are outbreaks of infectious diseases in different parts of the world.

 No matter how far you're traveling, there are some health issues that your family is likely to face, including jet lag, ear discomfort, travel (or motion) sickness, and diarrhea.

-In addition to tiredness, jet lag can also cause an upset stomach and even insomnia.
+Jet lag also can cause an upset stomach and even insomnia.
 Here are some tips for dealing with jet lag:

-- Try to adjust your family's sleep schedules 2-3 days before departure.
+- Try to adjust your family's sleep schedules 2–3 days before you travel.

 - Get plenty of rest before your trip.
 If possible, sleep on the flight.